preterition/BirdNET-vm/README.md

 <h1 align="center"><a href="https://github.com/mcguirepr89/BirdNET-Pi/blob/main/LICENSE">Review the license!!</a></h1>
-<h1 align="center">You may not use BirdNET-Pi to develop a commercial product!!!!</h1>
+<h1 align="center">You may not use BirdNET-VM to develop a commercial product!!!!
+Its a direct fork of BirdNET-Pi using the same license</h1>
 <h1 align="center">
-  BirdNET-Pi
+  BirdNET-VM
 </h1>
 <p align="center">
-A realtime acoustic bird classification system for the Raspberry Pi 4B, 3B+, and 0W2
+A realtime acoustic bird classification system to build a vm
 </p>
 <p align="center">
   <img src="https://user-images.githubusercontent.com/60325264/140656397-bf76bad4-f110-467c-897d-992ff0f96476.png" />